jarlb/chiseltrace/readme.md

 ### Installing ChiselTrace Components

-To install Tywaves and ChiselTrace, run the `make install` command.
+To install Tywaves and ChiselTrace, run the `make all` command.
 This will automatically pull all required repositories and install all required components.

 To remove temporary files, run `make clean`.

+### FAQ

+This section shows some frequently encountered errors.

+- I get the following error: `Error: scala.reflect.internal.MissingRequirementError: object java.lang.Object in compiler mirror not found.`
+  - This is caused by a wrong Java version.
+The software is known to work with [Temurin JDK 21](https://adoptium.net/temurin/releases/).
+If the issue persists, add `export JAVA_HOME="/usr/lib/jvm/temurin-21-jdk"` to a setup script.
+- I get the following error: `circt.stage.phases.Exceptions$FirtoolNotFound: Error resolving firtool`
+  - This error is encountered when the CIRCT path is not set correctly.
+This is fixed by adding `export PATH="/home/<your_user_here>/.local/bin:$PATH"` to a setup script.

 ## Getting Started